October 2008 Archives

 Krugman's name didn't appear on the lists economist betting pools set up to predict the winner, but after all, leading economists sometimes make bad predictions.
 Greg Mankiw, for instance, detailed in Fortune, November 13, 2000 how Bush is a Leader The Economy Can Trust".

 Some reporters and economists took exception to Krugman's award in light of his vocal criticism on his "liberal" blog and newspaper column.
-However Krugman's economics practice and philosophy, people overlook, are quite "liberal", in the free trade - open market sense.
+However some people miss that Krugman's economics practice and philosophy are quite "liberal" in the free trade - open market sense.
 Some commentators would like to see him change his work balance.
 For instance the Financial Times wrote last week:

 "It is not too late for Paul Krugman to return to what he does best: explaining how the economy works, why it matters, and what wrong-headed policies can do to it.
 In fact, that change may soon come.
 If so, it will not be because of the Nobel prize, but because the Republicans no longer hold the White House."